NHSDigital/screening-terraform-bss/README.md

 To use this repository first you will need to clone it down to your local machine, you should use the `ssh` option for this if you wish to contribute back to the project.

-Once you have downloaded this repository you will need to run the python script to generate the s3 bucket which is required to hold the terraform state and lock files.
+Once you have downloaded this repository you will need to run the Python script to generate the s3 bucket which is required to hold the Terraform state and lock files.

-I would suggest first creating a virtual environment to isolate the python dependancies from your wider system, this can be achieved with the following command:
+I would suggest first creating a virtual environment to isolate the Python dependancies from your wider system, this can be achieved with the following command:

 ```bash
 python -m venv venv